Friday, 29 March 2024

 The question of how India’s deeply intermixed and profoundly syncretic culture unravelled so quickly has spawned a vast literature.

 based on stupid lies.
-There is now an even vaster literature which explains that prior to the arrival of the White man, Indians recognised no divisions of gender or religion or species.
+There is now an even vaster literature which explains that prior to the arrival of the White man, Indians recognized no divisions of gender or religion or species.
 As Amartya Sen explains, people had multiple identities.
-One could be an elephant, a rock, a fish, a virginal bride, the Grand Mufti, and a pensive shade of the colour mauve, all at the same time.
+One could be an elephant, a rock, a fish, a virginal bride, the Grand Mufti, and a pensive shade of the color mauve, all at the same time.
 How did this profoundly syncretic identity unravel?
 The answer is that the Brits instituted a strict surveillance of genitals.
 You were arrested and beaten if your vagina suddenly turned into a dick.
 Once everybody had been assigned a fixed gender role by 'colonial epistemology', it was short work to force them to become Muslims rather than Hindus and human beings instead of elephants.

 The polarization of Hindus and Muslims occurred during just a couple of decades of the twentieth century, but by the middle of the century it was so complete that many on both sides believed that it was impossible for adherents of the two religions to live together peacefully.